Jump to main content

 2 Research focus

-Evaluation, qualification, and estimation of wear in plain bearings in the areas of hydrodynamics, mixed friction, and dry/solid friction.
-In addition to load, geometry, and material, various influencing factors—such as layer structure, form deviations, and surface finish—are central to the investigations.
-Accompanying material optimization and new developments are also key research topics.
+The evaluation, qualification and estimation of wear in plain bearings in the areas of hydrodynamics, mixed friction and dry/solid friction are investigated.
+Various influencing factors, such as layer structure, form deviations, and surface finish, as well as load, geometry, and material, are central to the investigations.
+Material optimisation and new developments are also key research topics.

 3 Tools